Tang-Lab-super/CONTINUED_old/README.md

 The clustering results of samples change with the parameter npc and resolution.
 In `Parameters.test.R`, you can test a series of npcs and resolutions.
 Select the final parameters according to the results.
 ### Create seurat object
 See `creat_obj.R`.
 Create three seurat object `.rds` files with parameters selected in `Parameters.test.R`.
 You can choose to plot the complete clustering image, the single clustering image or the boundary image.
 If you have a lot of samples, `create.obj.with.final.parameters.sh` can help you run more conveniently.
+### Plot 3D intensity
+See `Total.intensity.3D_plot.R`.
+Here, we create a way to assess the quality of the data.
+Data quality can be preliminarily judged by observing contour shape of 3D map.
+In our data, if the contour shape presents regular horizontal lines, it is likely to be bad.
+We will eliminate such data to ensure the accuracy of subsequent analysis.